Best time to go to Ottawa

 Canadian Tulip Festival

-Canadian Tulip Festival (or Festival Canadien des Tulipes) in Ottawa is an annual world-famous festival, celebrating the Canadian capital's love affair with the tulip.
-It is not centered in one specific area altogether but rather spread across Ottawa.
-The epicenter of the festival is the 250,000 tulips bloom in Commissioners Park near Dow's Lake.
-Ottawa Tulip Festival is held annually in May, and the admission is free.
+The Canadian Tulip Festival (or Festival Canadien des Tulipes) in Ottawa is an annual world-famous festival celebrating the Canadian capital's love affair with the tulip.
+It is not centered in one specific area but rather spread across Ottawa.
+The epicenter of the festival is the 250,000 tulips blooming in Commissioners Park near Dow's Lake.
+The Ottawa Tulip Festival is held annually in May, and admission is free.

-Ottawa's massive bloom goes back to 1945, when the Dutch royal family sent 100,000 tulip bulbs as a token of appreciation for sheltering Queen Juliana and her family for three years during the Nazi occupation.
+Ottawa's massive bloom goes back to 1945 when the Dutch royal family sent 100,000 tulip bulbs as a token of appreciation for sheltering Queen Juliana and her family for three years during the Nazi occupation.
 In 1943, the Dutch Princess Margriet was born at the Ottawa Civic Hospital.
-In 1946, Juliana sent 20,500 bulbs specifically for the hospital and was going to send 10,000 more.
-The first Canadian Tulip Festival was held in 1953 organized by the Ottawa Board of Trade and photographer Malak Karsh.
+In 1946, Juliana sent 20,500 bulbs specifically for the hospital and would send 10,000 more.
+The first Canadian Tulip Festival was held in 1953 and was organized by the Ottawa Board of Trade and photographer Malak Karsh.
 It was visited by Dutch royals several times.

 Last updated: by Eleonora Provozin